MxNxPx/gitlab-cicd-demo/README.md

 ## SETUP MINIKUBE INTEGRATION

-### get & set vars for gitlab url & root password for UI
+### get and set vars for gitlab url - user root and root password for UI
 #### NOTE: store the output as you will need it for the UI steps below
 ```
 GITUSER="root"